warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

 ## Required environment variables

-This seed requires the following environment variables:
+This blueprint requires the following environment variables:

 - `PORT` = The port that the node server will be exposed.
 - `POSTGRES_HOST` = The host that features the related PostgreSQL instance.